Riemannian Optimization via Frank-Wolfe Methods: Specializing RFW for HPD matrices

 where $\phi$ is a g-convex function and $\Xc$ is a ``positive definite interval'' (which is easily seen to be a g-convex set).
 Note that set $\Xc$ actually does not admit an easy projection for matrices (contrary to the scalar case).
-Problem~\eqref{eq:18} captures several g-convex optimization problems, of which perhaps the best known is the task of computing the matrix geometric mean (also known as the the Riemannian centroid or Karcher mean)---see Section~\ref{sec:mgm.real}.
+Problem~\eqref{eq:18} captures several g-convex optimization problems, of which perhaps the best known is the task of computing the matrix geometric mean (also known as the the \emph{Riemannian centroid} or \emph{Karcher mean})---see Section~\ref{sec:mgm.real}.

 We briefly recall some facts about the Riemannian geometry of HPD matrices below.
+For a comprehensive overview, see, e.g., ~\cite[Chapter 6]{bhatia07}.
 We denote by $\H_d$ the set of $d\times d$ Hermitian matrices.
 The most common (nonlinear) Riemannian geometry on $\pd_d$ is induced by

 This metric induces the geodesic $\gamma: [0,1]\to \pd_d$ between $X, Y \in \pd_d$ given by

 The corresponding \emph{Riemannian distance} is